 Stanford alumni qualify for reduced fee-based library membership for additional access and borrowing.
 Stanford Alumni Association members qualify for seven additional free day passes (with proof of membership).

-SUL does not permit building access to tour-groups or large groups (three or more).
+SUL does not permit building access to tour-groups (of any size) or large groups.
 No exceptions will be granted.

 SUL does not facility fieldtrips for grade school students unless the field trip is being facilitated by a Stanford Librarian.

 Minors must be accompanied by an adult or legal guardian at all times.
 The legal guardian must have an acceptable government-issued ID.